Effects of Wall Roughness on Coupled Flow and Heat Transport in Fractured Media: Abstract

 \section{Abstract}

-Heat transfer in fractured media is governed by the interplay between advective transport along rough-walled fractures and conductive transport, both within the fractures and in the surrounding low-permeability matrix.
-Flow localization induced by aperture heterogeneity, combined with matrix conduction, gives rise to anomalous thermal behavior.
-To capture these effects, we develop a stochastic modeling framework that couples a time-domain random walk (TDRW) representation of advective and conductive transport in the fractures with a semi-analytical model of conductive heat exchange with the matrix.
-Matrix trapping times follow a Lévy-Smirnov distribution derived from first-passage theory, capturing the heavy-tailed dynamics typical of fractured systems.
-Heat flux at the fracture-matrix interface is computed via a nonlocal convolution integral based on Duhamel’s principle, accounting for thermal memory effects.
-The model is validated against analytical benchmarks and finite-element simulations.
-Monte Carlo simulations over stochastic aperture fields quantify the influence of fracture closure, correlation length, and Péclet number.
-Results reveal a transition from superdiffusive to subdiffusive regimes, driven by the competition between advective transport along preferential paths, dispersion induced by aperture variability, and matrix-driven heat conduction.
-In the long-time regime, heat exchange exhibits a characteristic $t^{-1/2}$ decay.
-At early times, limited thermal penetration into the matrix leads to weaker interfacial fluxes, underscoring the role of matrix thermal inertia.
-The proposed framework enables physically consistent and computationally efficient simulations of thermal transport in complex fractured systems, with implications for geothermal energy, subsurface thermal storage, and engineered heat exchange in low-permeability environments.
+Heat transfer in fractured media results from the interplay between advective transport within the fracture and conductive heat exchange with the surrounding rock matrix.
+Aperture heterogeneity structures this interplay by generating preferential flow channels and quasi-stagnant zones, leading to early-time anomalous transport dominated by advective channeling and to late-time non-Fickian dynamics controlled by matrix conduction.
+This study develops a physics-based stochastic framework that couples a time-domain random walk (TDRW) representation of in-fracture advection and conduction with a semi-analytical description of matrix--fracture heat exchange, enabling a unified characterization of both short- and long-time anomalous heat-transport regimes.
+Matrix trapping times follow a L\'evy--Smirnov distribution derived from first-passage theory, and the interfacial heat flux is evaluated through a nonlocal Duhamel kernel that rigorously captures the temporal nonlocality imposed by heat-conduction theory.
+Monte Carlo simulations over stochastic aperture fields elucidate the roles of fracture closure, correlation length, and P\'eclet number in shaping heat transport.
+Increasing fracture closure enhances channelization and accelerates early-time heat transport, whereas larger correlation lengths amplify anomalous spreading.
+Higher P\'eclet numbers strengthen advective dominance but do not suppress the long-time subdiffusive tail induced by matrix conduction.
+Breakthrough curves exhibit heavy-tailed decay consistent with Lévy–Smirnov trapping induced by semi-infinite matrix diffusion.
+Results reveal a transition from superdiffusive to subdiffusive transport governed by advective channeling, aperture-induced dispersion, and matrix conduction.
+The framework provides a predictive and computationally efficient route for modelling heat transport in heterogeneous fractures, with relevance to geothermal energy extraction, subsurface thermal storage, and engineered thermal systems.

 {\bf MSC Codes } {\it 76S05, 80A20, 35R60}